 What makes decluttering a home of someone with dementia a bit more difficult is that hoarding is a fairly common symptom of dementia.

-If I knew them and knew of a topic that they enjoyed then I would redirect them to that.
+If I knew them and knew of a topic or task that they enjoyed then I would redirect them to that.

 Here are some tips on how to use the Redirection Technique: